 Laura has a retail background spanning over 30 years, specialising in buying.
 Since March 2018, she has been Director of Lingerie at M&S, having been Head of Buying from 2014 to 2018.
 Her career has covered both buying and design within retail and manufacturing.
 She has worked for companies such as Next PLC, La Senza, Etam and Courtaulds.

 Linda has a range of non-executive roles in the creative industries, social enterprise, and education.
 She is the former Vice-Chancellor of Ravensbourne University London (2015/19) which specialises in the design, content, screen and technology disciplines.
 Previously, Prof Drew was at the Glasgow School of Art, as Deputy Director and a Dean at the University of the Arts London where she led Chelsea College of Arts.
 She studied Fashion at Saint Martin’s School of Art and has a PhD in Educational Research from Lancaster University.

-Fiona has been working in Fashion Retail for over 20 years.
-She spent 14 years at Arcadia before moving to ASOS in 2014 to be the Womenswear Merchandising Director where she headed up a department of over 200 people across ASOS Design and Branded teams.
-More recently Fiona has taken on the role of Planning & Trading Director for Retail where she oversees multiple functions such as Merchandising, Global Planning, Forecasting and Trading.
+Fiona has been working in fashion retail for over 20 years.
+She spent 14 years at Arcadia before moving to ASOS in 2014 to be the Womenswear Merchandising Director.
+Fiona’s current role is Global Trading & Channels Director, where she oversees multiple functions such as Trading, Forecasting, Pricing, Global Planning and Wholesale.

 Sally has spent over 20 years working in finance within fashion retail.
 She spent 13 years at Arcadia starting as an analyst in the Oxford Circus store and progressing to Finance Director of Dorthy Perkins and then BHS.
 She then moved to M&S where she spent six years as Finance Director of the Clothing & Home half of the business.
 She now runs her own consultancy business and is a trustee for two other charities.